hashgraph/hedera-mirror-node/docs/design/scheduled-transactions.md

 - If true, return only the inner scheduled transaction
 - If false, return only the `ScheduleCreate` transaction
-- If not present, return both
+- If not present, return all transactions matching `id`

 ```json
 {